ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 -  Receiver RSSI

-Ardupilot supports either analog RSSI or PWM RSSI (also known as "Digital RSSI") embedded in an RC channel.
+ArduPilot supports either analog RSSI or PWM RSSI (also known as "Digital RSSI") embedded in an RC channel.
 For analog (voltage-type), set RSSI_TYPE =1 and reboot, for PWM set RSSI_TYPE =2.
 The remaining RSSI parameters will not appear until this parameter is set and saved and your FC rebooted.